 The university may take formal disciplinary action short of discharge against an employee ranging in degree of severity from a written reprimand to the maximum 30-calendar-day suspension from work without pay.
-The university may also initiate proceedings before the Merit Board for discharge for cause (Statute and Rules, 250.110.d-e).
-When such action is contemplated, the department head or immediate supervisor should contact Human Resources to discuss the matter.
-Only Human Resources has the authority to suspend an employee without pay.
+The university may also initiate proceedings before the Merit Board for discharge for cause (Statute and Rules, 250.110.f).
+When such action is contemplated, the department head or immediate supervisor should contact Labor and Employee Relations to discuss the matter.
+Only Human Resources or designee has the authority to suspend an employee without pay.
 No suspension shall begin until after the employee receives a written Disciplinary Suspension Notice.
 If an employee feels that a disciplinary action has been unfairly imposed, he/she may file a grievance in accordance with the appropriate grievance procedure.
 It should be noted that a grievance in regard to a disciplinary suspension is not reviewable by the State Universities Civil Service System.